The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 Here I’ll show you how to do keyword research using KWFinder.

-In the process, I’ll tell you about every feature and how it’s beneficial for you.
+In the process, I’ll tell you about every feature and how it’s beneficial to you.

 In the end, I’ll highlight the pros, cons, and pricing details so that it’s easier for you to decide.